 Sowing Outdoors: Sow after last frost when soil temperature reaches 70ºF.
 Sow a few seeds every 12" apart.

-Harvest - Cut young leaves and tips.
+Harvest: Cut young leaves and tips, use like spinach.
 This will also encourage new growth.

-Tips - Plant in fertile soil amended with compost or well-rotted manure, mulch, and water regularly.
+Tips: Plant in average,well drained soil.
+Amend with compost or well-rotted manure.
 For the tenderest leaves, do not let the soil dry out.
 Spreading habit.